A walking tour along a continuous route in central Japan.

 Day 5 Matsumoto

-Express trains connect Matsumoto to Tokyo and Nagoya, where onward Shinkansen bullet trains speed to Kyoto.
-Your Walk Japan tour leader will be on hand to help you purchase your train tickets for your onward journey.
+Express trains connect Matsumoto to Tokyo and Nagoya, where onward shinkansen bullet trains speed to Kyoto.
+Your Walk Japan Tour Leader will be on hand to help you purchase your train tickets for your onward journey.

 Accommodation: N/A.